doefom/wp-eloquent/README.md

 ### What is this plugin?

-This plugins is meant to provide a quick start template for anyone who would like to use the Eloquent query builder (https://github.com/illuminate/database) known from the Laravel framework in a WordPress plugin.
+This plugin is meant to provide a quick start template for anyone who would like to use the Eloquent query builder (https://github.com/illuminate/database) known from the Laravel framework in a WordPress plugin.

 By installing this plugin you can start developing your own WordPress plugin with the use of Eloquent.
 Of course you